ckeditor/ckeditor5/docs/installation/frameworks/vuejs-v3.md

 Corresponds to the {@link module:core/editor/editor~Editor#event:destroy `destroy`} editor event.

 **Note:** Because the destruction of the editor is promise–driven, this event can be fired before the actual promise resolves.

-### `disableTwoWayDataBinding`

-Allows disabling the two-way data binding mechanism.
-The default value is `false`.

-The reason for the introduction of this option are performance issues in large documents.
-After enabling this flag, the `v-model` directive, wil no longer update the connected value whenever editor's data is changed.

-This option allows the integrator to disable the default behavior and only call the {@link module:core/editor/utils/dataapimixin~DataApi#getData `editor.getData()`} method on demand, which prevents the slowdowns.
-You can read more in the [relevant issue](https://github.com/ckeditor/ckeditor5-vue/issues/246).

 ```html
 <ckeditor :editor="editor" @destroy="onEditorDestroy"></ckeditor>